Mobelux/Flair/README.md

 A way to provide style (color & text) in JSON, and have that converted to Swift

 ## What's the point?
+There are a couple of reasons why we created Flair.
+We wanted a standardized way to pass color & text style between designers and developers.
+Many design tools will export Swift or Objective-C code for individual colors, that is hardly the whole picture.
+It is common that we need to think of color sets, related colors for different states of the same UI.
+We also wanted a single place to define not just font name/size but line spacing, and tracking/kerning.
+In iOS the font settings, is seperated from the line/paragraph settings and so that makes it harder to keep these related but distent values in sync.
+Flair unifies all of these in one place.

 ## Consuming app's project setup